sinkingpoint/prometheus-gravel-gateway/README.md

                             with each line being an allowed hash.
     -l <listen>
             The address/port to listen on [default: localhost:4278]

+        --peer <peers>...
+            The address/port of a peer to connect to

+        --peers-file <peers-file>
+            The SRV record to look up to discover peers

+        --peers-srv <peers-srv>
+            The SRV record to look up to discover peers

         --tls-cert <tls-cert>
             The certificate file to use with TLS